 "... it is well to remember that the course of events in Palestine during the year 1948 may have wide repercussions.
 Nor should we lose sight of the fact that action taken now—or absence of action—will be recalled in literature, the Press, the schoolroom with hardly a break for another century."
 Cyril Falls, Chilele Professor of the History of War, Oxford.
 The Illustrated London News, April 10 1948.

-By 1948 no one was safe and Palestinian Arabs and Zionists were fighting for ownership of Palestine; the British being caught in the middle.
+By 1948 no one was safe and Palestinian Arabs and Zionist colonists were fighting for ownership of Palestine; the British being caught in the middle.
 Arab irregulars were infiltrating across borders and attacking and looting Jewish settlements and property.
 The Haganah, etc, had begun to attack Palestinian villages, forcing out the inhabitants, looting and often destroying the villages.
 (Jewish veterans are beginning to talk about their part in these attacks.)
 There was unrest also around the globe and Herbert Morrison put demobilisation of troops back three months.

 In January all leave was cancelled and troops were already confined to barracks except when on duty.
 By February Jerusalem was surrounded and under siege as many Arab villages overlooked strategic roads and attacked anything on them.
 Convoys of food, water and medical supplies were being brought into Jerusalem at great risk to drivers and passengers.
-Some convoys were escorted by British troops but the Haganah preferred to be responsible themselves for security.
+Some convoys were escorted by British troops but the Haganah preferred to be responsible for their own security.

 and vice versa, but both sides took the